adap/flower/doc/source/first-time-contributors.rst

 First time contributors
 =======================

-This guide is geared towards people that want to get involved in Flower but that are not used to contributing on GitHub projects.
+This guide is for people who want to get involved with Flower but who are not used to contributing to GitHub projects.

-If GitHub contributions have no secret for you, you can directly checkout our
+If you're familiar with how contributing on GitHub works, you can directly checkout our
 `getting started guide for contributors <https://flower.dev/docs/getting-started-for-contributors.html>`_ and examples of `good first contributions <https://flower.dev/docs/good-first-contributions.html>`_.